divonlan/genozip/docs/dvcf.rst

 ChromNotInChainFile      Lift failed - chain file doesn't have a mapping for CHROM NoMappingInChainFile     Lift failed - chain file doesn't have a mapping for (CHROM,POS), or a multi-base REF is not entirely in the same chain file alignment
 REFMismatchesReference   Lift failed - REF in VCF file mismatches the Primary coordinates reference file.
 There is an error in the VCF file, or the wrong reference file is provided
-RefMultiAltSwitchSNP     Lift failed - A REF⇆ALT switch for a multi-allelic SNP (Genozip can't handle it) RefMultiAltSwitchIndel   Lift failed - A REF⇆ALT switch for a multi-allelic INDEL (Genozip can't handle it) RefNewAlleleSNP          Lift failed - The Luft reference would introduce a new allele which is neither REF or ALT (Genozip can't handle it)
-RefNewAlleleIndel        Lift failed - The Luft reference would introduce a new allele which is neither REF or ALT (Genozip can't handle it)
-RefNewAlleleNotLeftAnc   Lift failed - The Luft reference would introduce a new allele for a variant that is neither a SNP nor left-anchored (Genozip can't handle it)
+RefMultiAltSwitchSNP     Lift failed - A REF⇆ALT switch for a multi-allelic SNP RefMultiAltSwitchIndel   Lift failed - A REF⇆ALT switch for a multi-allelic INDEL RefNewAlleleSNP          Lift failed - The Luft reference would introduce a new allele which is neither REF or ALT RefNewAlleleNotLeftAnc   Lift failed - The Luft reference would introduce a new allele for a variant that is neither a SNP nor left-anchored
-RefNewAlleleSV           Lift failed - The Luft reference is different than REF for a variant with a symbolic ALT allele XstrandNotLeftAnc        Lift failed - A variant that is neither a SNP nor left-anchored mapped to the reverse strand (Genozip can't handle it)
-XstrandSV                Lift failed - A variant with a symbolic ALT allele mapped to the reverse strand (Genozip can't handle it)
-ComplexRearrangements    Lift failed - Variant is a Complex Rearrangement (Genozip can't handle it) INFO/END                 Lift failed - POS and INFO/END are not on the same chain file alignment AddedVariant             Failed to cross-render a variant - Non-dual-coordinate variant added to a DVCF UnsupportedRefAlt        Failed to cross-render a variant - Combination of REF/ALT in Primary and Luft coordinates not supported by Genozip
+RefNewAlleleSV           Lift failed - The Luft reference is different than REF for a variant with a symbolic ALT allele XstrandNotLeftAnc        Lift failed - A variant that is neither a SNP nor left-anchored mapped to the reverse strand XstrandSV                Lift failed - A variant with a symbolic ALT allele mapped to the reverse strand ComplexRearrangements    Lift failed - Variant is a Complex Rearrangement INFO/END                 Lift failed - POS and INFO/END are not on the same chain file alignment AddedVariant             Failed to cross-render a variant - Non-dual-coordinate variant added to a DVCF UnsupportedRefAlt        Failed to cross-render a variant - Combination of REF/ALT in Primary and Luft coordinates not supported by Genozip